mhayes853/swift-operation/README.md

 ## Inspirations and Design Principles

 This library was mainly inspired by the popular [Tanstack Query](https://tanstack.com/query/latest) library in the JavaScript ecosystem, and serves as an equivalent in the Swift ecosystem.
 Additionally the library seeks to improve on the tools that tanstack query provides, but for Swift applications.
+Like Tanstack Query, the learning curve of the library is meant to be easy to get started with, and increases in difficultly as you seek its more advanced functionallity.

 So in no particular order, here are the primary design principles of this library:
 1. **Queries should be easy to create and compose together.**